dbindel/tlua/README.md

    until the following Monday, the task would still be automatically queued on Monday.

+Tasks marked for `repeat` may also have a `starting` field that specifies a date (in the form `YYYY-MM-DD`) when the autoqueueing should begin.

 Note that when tasks are automatically queued, the `key:value` attributes (such as the `queue` or `repeat` information) are stripped from the copy of the task in `todo.txt`.